swanhack/Make-Your-Own-CLI-Editor/README.md

 ### level 2

-* You should be able to edit an existing line in the file
+* You should be able to edit an existing line a file
 * You should be able to delete lines from a file
 * You should be able to add lines to the middle of a file
-* You should be able to swap two or more liner or blocks in the file
+* You should be able to swap two or more line or blocks a file

 At this point a very simple version of the application may function like so: